erikrl2/erikrl2/README.md

-# hello world
+# hello world 👽

 Hey, I'm Erik!

-I like Java and building small games with JavaFX! 😃 But I'm also interested in other languages.
+I like Java and building small games with JavaFX! 😃

+I mostly use Github to upload personal programming projects and for learning git/github. 💻